Codeception/Codeception/docs/03-Modules.md

 ### Resolving Collisions

 What happens if you have 2 modules which the same named actions within?
-Nothing exceptional happens.
-The action from the first module will be used in tests.
+Nothing exceptional.
+The action from the first module will be loaded, action from second will be ignored.
-Order of loaded modules defined in suite config.
+Order of modules can be defined in suite config.

 ### Connecting Modules